Bayesian posterior repartitioning for nested sampling

-As discussed in \cite{chen2018improving}, the NS algorithm can become very inefficient, or even fail completely in extreme cases, if the likelihood for a given data set is concentrated far out in the wings of the assumed prior distribution.
+As we discussed in \cite{chen2018improving}, the NS algorithm can become very inefficient, or even fail completely in extreme cases, if the likelihood for a given data set is concentrated far out in the wings of the assumed prior distribution.
 This problem can be particularly damaging in applications where one wishes to perform analyses on many thousands (or even millions) of different datasets, since those (typically few) datasets for which the prior is unrepresentative can absorb a large fraction of the computational resources.

 The problem occurs because the NS algorithm begins by drawing a number of `live' samples from the prior and at each subsequent iteration replaces the sample having the lowest likelihood with a sample again drawn from the prior but constrained to have a higher likelihood.
-Thus, as the iterations progress, the collection of ‘live points’ gradually migrates from the prior to the peak of the likelihood.
+Thus, as the iterations progress, the collection of ‘live points’ gradually migrates from the prior to regions of high likelihood.
 When the likelihood is concentrated very far out in the wings of the prior, this process can become very slow, even in the rare problems where one is able to draw each new sample from the constrained prior using standard methods (sometimes termed perfect nested sampling).
-In practice, this is usually not possible, so algorithms such as MultiNest \citep{feroz2009multinest} and PolyChord \citep{handley2015polychord} use other methods that may require several likelihood evaluations before a new sample is accepted.
+In practical problems, the issue is yet more pronounced since algorithms such as MultiNest \citep{feroz2009multinest} and PolyChord \citep{handley2015polychord} use other methods that may require several likelihood evaluations before a new sample is accepted.